-All other policy terms and conditions, including the land exclusion apply to the natural disaster benefit, along with the basis for settling claims.
+All other policy terms and conditions apply to this benefit, along with the basis for settling claims.

 Any amount we pay under this benefit, we'll pay out of your sum insured.

 New building work - we'll cover structures and materials if you do new building work